We stand with Ukraine

 Our gates are always closed, for your comfort and privacy only registered guests are allowed on the property.

-The Gate code is sent to your email prior to arrival .
+The Gate code will he sent to you prior to arrival

 Power - we have power outages from time to time, hopefully, not while you are visiting.
 When the power goes out - nothing works.
 It usually does not last long.